shapeoko/Docs/content/workarea.md

 * Slide the gantry back and fourth a couple of times to even out the rails and get everything roughly lined up.
 It may still feel stiff when sliding, but you can adjust that later.
 * Slide the gantry to the back of the machine.
 Both V-wheels should be touching or at least be the same distance from the belt anchors.
 Carefully snug up the four screws on the back end plates.
 * Gently slide the gantry to the front of the machine.
 Both V-wheels should be touching or at least be the same distance from the belt anchors.
 Carefully snug up the four screws on the front end plates.
-* Slide the gantry back and fourth a couple times to see if anything is askew. **Note:** It may be tough to move your gantry, almost like it is binding, this is fine as you'll adjust that in the next set of steps.
+* Slide the gantry back and fourth a couple times to see if anything is askew. **Note:** It may be tough to move your gantry, almost as if it is binding, this is fine as you'll adjust that in the next set of steps.

 ###Steps for Silky Smooth Motion